Botmasher/reactnd-readable/api-server/README.md

 deleted   | Boolean  | Flag if post has been 'deleted' (inaccessible by the front end), (default: false)

 ### Comments
-Comments are attached to parent posts.
+Each comment is attached to a parent post.
 They include:

 Attribute | Type     | Description
 ---       | ---      | ---